Making headspace: Awareness and flow through initiative

-Take license to improvise & use imagination to evaluate, anticipate, prioritize & affect change at any level necessary, and under a variety of circumstances.
+Take license, improvise & use imagination to evaluate, anticipate, prioritize & affect change at any level necessary, and under a variety of circumstances.
 Promote morale, team alignment, process optimization & performance improvement.
 Follow emerging technologies to promote innovation.

 Communicator, connector & catalyst